Models and Reality

 @MrClydeT) (a pastor at Victory Church Cwmbran.
 “When you have principles without the presence, you have a kingdom without a king!”
 9/6/13.

-Fear not we do not attempt to model the presence of God!
+Fear not, we do not attempt to model the presence of God!
 We take the link directly from enthusiasts to spiritual life.
-How could one measure his presence?
-Having said that a former student of mine has been at the meetings 2-3 days a week since the start.
+How could one measure His presence?
+Having said that, a former student of mine has been at the meetings 2-3 days a week since the start.
 When I asked her what was different about these meetings, she said they were taking the presence of God to a whole new level.
-So there is a sense it can be “measured” not by numbers but by comparison to past experiences.
+So, there is a sense that it can be “measured” not by numbers but by comparison to past experiences.